Country Freezers with John Deere® Hit Miss Engines making ice cream the old fashion way!

 Pulley size?

 Check out our pulley sizing chart and remember you need to turn the freezer at about 30 to 60 RPM.
+Here is a link to a real RPM calculator that works great.

 Where to get commercial ice cream mix?